 The voice and voting rights of the members of the House of Delegates and of Individual Members shall be as follows:

-604.3.1 GROUP MEMBER REPRESENTATIVES (other than those of Affiliated Group Members), BOARD MEMBERS, THE ATHLETE REPRESENTATIVES, THE COACH REPRESENTATIVES, THE OFFICIALS REPRESENTATIVE, AND AT-LARGE HOUSE MEMBERS
+4.4.1 GROUP MEMBER REPRESENTATIVES, BOARD MEMBERS, AT-LARGE HOUSE MEMBERS

-Each of the Group Member Representatives, the Board Members, the Athlete Representatives, the Coach Representatives, the Officials Representative, and the At-Large House Members shall have both voice and one vote each in meetings of the House of Delegates.
+Each of the Group Member Representatives, the Board Members, and the At-Large House Members shall have both voice and vote in meetings of the House of Delegates.

-604.3.2 AFFILIATED GROUP MEMBER REPRESENTATIVES

-Group Member Representatives of Affiliated Group Members, unless entitled to vote under another provision of these Bylaws, shall have voice but no vote in meetings of the House of Delegates and its committees.

-604.3.3 INDIVIDUAL MEMBERS
+4.4.2 INDIVIDUALS

-Individual Members who are not members of the House of Delegates may attend open meetings of the House of Delegates and its committees and be heard in the discretion of the presiding officer.
-Unless entitled to vote under another provision of these Bylaws, Individual Members shall have no vote in meetings of the House of Delegates.
+Individual Members who are not members of the House of Delegates may attend open meetings of the House of Delegates and its committees and be heard at the discretion of the presiding officer.

 4.5 DUTIES AND POWERS - The House of Delegates shall oversee the establishment of policies, procedures and programs.
 In addition to the duties and powers prescribed in the USA Swimming Rules and Regulations, USA Swimming Corporate Bylaws, or elsewhere in these Bylaws, the House of Delegates shall: